Skip to main content

 • Destroying the original Living Will piece of paper,

-• Saying that you want to cancel your Living Will in front of a witness who is 18 or older, and
+• Saying that you want to cancel your Living Will in front of a witness A person who answers questions in court under oath who is 18 or older, and

 • Having the witness write a note confirming you said you wanted to cancel it.

-The Living Will only stops working when your doctor gets notice.
+The Living Will is not completely canceled until your doctor gets notice.
 You should tell your doctor immediately when you cancel your Living Will.
 Your doctor will write in your records that you canceled your Living Will.
 Your doctors will then know not to follow it.

 You should also tell everyone else who you gave your Living Will to that you canceled it.
 This way they know what your wishes are.